Two Ways To Generate An SFTP Private Key

 Get Your Free Trial

 Would you like to try this yourself?
-JSCAPE MFT Server is platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X and Solaris, and can handle any file transfer protocol as well as multiple protocols from a single server.
+JSCAPE MFT Server is platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X, and Solaris.
+It can handle any file transfer protocol and multiple protocols from a single server.
 Additionally, JSCAPE enables you to handle any file type, including batch files and XML.
-Download your free 7-day trial of JSCAPE MFT Server now.
+Get a free trial of JSCAPE MFT Server with your request.

 Setting Up SFTP Public Key Authentication On The Command Line